 To really build strength and mobility in your feet and reinforce the signals your brain’s sending to your soles, Zotos-Florio recommends doing toe yoga twice a day for two minutes on each side.
 “I would link it to another habit,” she suggests.
 “Like, ‘I brushed my teeth, and now I’m going to spend two minutes on each foot doing this.’”

 She also recommends rolling a small massage ball under your foot first—back and forth across the ball of the foot, then up and down from the heel to each separate toe.
 “Just to wake up all the appropriate receptors and light up the foot in your brain,” Zotos-Florio says.
-If you’re a visual person, Threes Physiyoga has a whole virtual class dedicated to functional foot exercises.
+You can also try using one of the best toe separators to engage in more passive stretching.
+And, if you’re a visual person, Threes Physiyoga has a whole virtual class dedicated to functional foot exercises.

 And if you’re in the mood for a more full-body flow, this grounded one is a good place to start: